 WASHINGTON D.C. – Today, the House Natural Resources Committee advanced Congressman Scott Tipton’s (CO-03) bipartisan legislation to support recreation on ski areas in Colorado and across the nation that are currently operating on National Forest Service lands.
 The Ski Area Fee Retention Act (H.R.

 WASHINGTON D.C. – Congressman Scott Tipton (CO-03) today issued the following statement after President Donald Trump’s meeting with Russian President Vladimir Putin.

-WASHINGTON, D.C. – Today, Congressman Scott Tipton’s (CO-03) Education and Energy Act (H.R.
+WASHINGTON, D.C. – Congressman Scott Tipton (CO-03) introduced the Improving Strategies to Counter Weapons Proliferation Act (H.R.

 In The News